 7. Use Microsoft Edge to Take Screenshot in Windows 11

 Microsoft Edge is the default web browser that comes preinstalled in Windows 11.
 It has a native screenshot tool called Web capture.

 In case, you’re using Edge as a default browser, then you might want to learn how to take screenshots in the Edge browser.

 Take Screenshot on Microsoft Surface Device running Windows 11

-- Hardware Keys: This method is used to capturing the whole screen just by clicking Window key + Volume down button.
+- Hardware Keys: This method is used to capture the whole screen just by clicking the Window key + Volume down button.

 - Just an App: Press and hold the Alt key on the right side + fn button and then press Space.

 - Surface + One Note: Using Surface Pen, double-click on the top button and select the area you want to capture, and drag it to One Note to save it.

 So these are possible ways using which users can take screenshots in Windows 11.
 Why don’t you try that method and let us know your favorite method in the comments?

 Please do not hesitate to contact us if you want assistance with Windows or its solutions.
 Our team is always here to help you.
 (Mention 'Tech Support' in Email Body)